Community-Cleanup/Co-Cleanup-Docs/README.md

-## User Testing - Development
+## User Testing

 ### Testing Process

-Manual testing is the chosen process for development testing of Co Cleanup app.
 The documented testable items have their test cases categorised to provide extensive code-coverage, using a mixture of the following testing categories:
-- Black-box testing
+- Black-box testing (client feedback)
-- White-box testing
+- White-box testing (developers)

 The below user testers, as the primary developers of Co Cleanup app, have knowledge of the inner-workings of the app codebase.
 As such, an estimated capability of a typical end-user's webpage UI interaction capability and computer literacy skills will be considered in evaluating the pass/fail status of any black-box testing, test cases.

-#### User Testers:
+### User Testers
 - Chris Hullman (Developer)
 - Mick Caffery (Developer)

 ### Testable Modules

-#### Functional Testing
+#### Functional Testing:

 Test Modules:
 - #1: User Sign Up